 The importance of Latino entrepreneurs

-On a larger scale, Latino immigrants are significantly more likely to start a business than other ethnic groups.
+On a larger scale, Latino people are significantly more likely to start a business than other ethnic groups.
 In 2018, about 0.51 percent of Hispanics started a business.
-Just 0.33 percent of Asians, 0.29 percent of whites, and 0.24 percent of blacks did over the same period.
+Just 0.33 percent of Asian people, 0.29 percent of white people and 0.24 percent of Black people did over the same period.